 This callaloo is a bit ‘different’.
-It isn’t made with dasheen leaves.
+It isn’t made with dasheen leaves but frozen spinach.
 My hubby suggested I call it spinalloo instead of callaloo but that just sounds wrong.
 Sorry hubby, callaloo soup it is.
-I have substituted dasheen leaves with spinach.
 I did not have access to dasheen leaves in Hungary and neither do I here in Spain.
 I am becoming infamous for substitutions now I guess.
 Exhibit A – Mushroom Cottage Cheese Carbonara.
-Callaloo is such a healthy dish, full of phytonutrients, vitamins and minerals.

 If you have no access to dasheen leaves have no fear, try this version.
 It tastes the same and no-one, not even true Trinis will know your secret.